Saint-Imier, Switzerland-based Zeitwinkel offers timepieces with a mixture of Swiss and German styling, powered by in-house movements.

 Announced Pre-Baselworld 2014, the Zeitwinkel 273° features a patented large date display at 11 o’clock, a retrograde power reserve indicator in between 1 and 2 o’clock, central hour and minute hands, and a small seconds display at 6 o’clock.

-The dial is galvanized silver, with a snailed small seconds indicator, faceted and polished lozenge hour and minute hands and blued hands for the small seconds and power reserve indications.
+The dial is galvanized silver, with a snailed small seconds indicator, faceted and polished lozenge hour and minute hands, and blued hands for the small seconds and power reserve indications.
 Applied pointed indexes mark the hours, with a printed minutes track.

 The case is stainless steel that has been polished to a mirror finish and measures 42.5 mm in diameter by 13.8 mm in thickness, with an anti-reflective sapphire crystal front and back.
 Crown is in polished steel and is non-locking.
-Water resistance is 50 meters.
-Comes on a alligator patten black leather strap with a folding clasp.
+Water-resistance is 50 meters.
+Comes on a alligator pattern black leather strap with a folding clasp.
 Retail is approximately $12,000.
-Read more about Zeitwinkel.